top of page

 Tin Hau image.jpg

-Tin Hau, also referred to as Tin Hau Sung Mu, Matsu, or Ku Po (Great Grand Aunt), was born on the 23rd day of the third month of the lunar calendar.
-She was born a Lum maiden, the sixth daughter of Lum Yuen, an official of Poo Tin County, Fukien Province.
-Tin Hau was noted for her unselfishness and for her remarkable intelligence.
+Tin Hau, also referred to as Tin Hau Sung Mu, Mazu, or Gu Po (Great Grand Aunt), was born on the 23rd day of the third month of the lunar calendar.
+She was born Lin Moniang, a Lum maiden, the sixth daughter of Lum Yuen, an official of Poo Tin County, Fukien Province.
+Lin Moniang was noted for her unselfishness and for her remarkable intelligence.
 She was hailed as a young lady who was always willing to help others in need.
 Legend tells us that once, during a severe storm, she dived without hesitation to rescue her father from drowning and valiantly tried to rescue her brothers.
 Her devotion to family and her bravery were known and admired throughout the village.
-Tin Hau however died at a young age, in her twenties.
+Lin Moniang however died at a young age, in her twenties.
 Legend tells us that even after her death, she would appear to seafarers during heavy storms guiding them to safety.
-Hence she is known and revered as the "Goddess of the Seas".
-The successive courts of the Sung Dynasty and all subsequent dynasties in China noticed Tin Hau's deeds.
-In all they had bestowed upon her 22 official or imperial titles, the last being "Holy Mother of Heaven".
+Hence she is known and revered as the "Goddess of the Sea".
+The successive courts of the Sung Dynasty and all subsequent dynasties in China noticed Lin Moniang's deeds.
+In all they had bestowed upon her 36 official or imperial titles, but the most common one is Tin Hau, "Queen of Heaven".

 Pi Kan image.jpg